datalad-handbook/book/docs/intro/installation.rst

    The installation methods presented in this chapter are based on experience and have been tested carefully.
 However, operating systems and other software are continuously evolving, and these guides might have become outdated.
-Please `file an issue <https://github.com/datalad-handbook/book/issues/new>`_, if you encounter problems installing DataLad, and help keeping this information up-to-date.
+Be sure to check out the online version for up-to-date information.

 In general, the DataLad installation requires Python 3 (see the :find-out-more:`on the difference between Python 2 and 3 <fom-py2v3>` to learn why this is required), :term:`Git`, and :term:`git-annex`, and for some functionality `7-Zip <https://7-zip.org/>`_.
 The instructions below detail how to install the core DataLad tool and its dependencies on common operating systems.
-They do not cover the various :ref:`DataLad extensions
-<extensions_intro>` that need to be installed separately, if desired.
+They do not cover the various :term:`DataLad extension`'s that need to be installed separately, if desired.

 .. find-out-more:: Python 2, Python 3, what's the difference?
    :name: fom-py2v3